dotnet/android/Documentation/workflow/HowToAddNewApiLevel.md

 The major version should match the new API level.
 For Android P this will be 28.x.x .
 If a version which exactly matches the API Level is not available then the latest version should be used.

+## Bindings Finalization

+### Update BuildVersionCodes API Level Value

+Our enumification process stores the value of the constants in `map.csv`.
+The build version code constant for the preview API level is 10000, but changes to eg: 31 when the API goes stable.

+Depending on when enumification was done, the 10000 may be stored instead of 31.
+When the API goes stable we must update `map.csv` to the correct value.

+Search for `android/os/Build$VERSION_CODES` in `map.csv`.